Florida smashes state record for deaths with 132 more; cases up 9,194

 National

-Florida, which is the third-most-populous state, is in ninth place, 94 behind No. 8 Connecticut, which reported 23 deaths Monday.

 Since the first death was reported on Feb.
-29, the toll has risen to 138,247, including an increase of 465 Monday after 380 Sunday.
+29, the toll has risen to 139,143, including an increase of 935 Tuesday after 465 Monday.

-Texas had the most deaths with 43 and is in 11th place overall.

-New York has the most deaths in the nation with 32,445, including 42 more Monday after a high of 799 in April.
-New York City had no deaths ocurring Sunday for the first time since the pandemic.
-The state's percentage share has been decreasing for weeks to 23.5 percent.
+New York has the most deaths in the nation with 32,445, including 17 more Tuesday after a high of 799 in April.
+The state's percentage share has been decreasing for weeks to 23.3 percent.

 Worldwide

 Four European nations are in the top 10.
-The United Kingdom's deaths increased from 21 to 11 – among the lowest since the pandemic for third place with 44,830, which is behind the United States and Brazil.
+The United Kingdom's deaths increased from 11 to 138 or third place with 44,968, which is behind the United States and Brazil.
 The high was 1,172.

-No. 5 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 13 deaths, among the lowest since the pandemic.
-No. 6 France added 18 and and No. 7 Spain 1.
+No. 5 Italy, which at one time was the world's epicenter and reached 919 in one day, reported 17 deaths, among the lowest since the pandemic.
+No. 6 France reported no data and No. 7 Spain 3.

-Germany, which at one time was in the top 10 and now is in 13th place, reported no deaths for the first time since the pandemic on Sunday and another 5 Monday.

-Sweden, which has been doing "herd immunity," reported 11 deaths for a total of 5,536 in 17th and 31 cases.
-Neighboring Norway, which had a lockdown, reported 1 deaths to rise to 253 as well as 3 more cases.
+Sweden, which has been doing "herd immunity," reported 11 deaths for a total of 5,545 in 18th and 34 cases.
+Neighboring Norway, which had a lockdown, reported zero to remain at 253 as well as 17 more cases.

 Scripps Only Content 2020